Jayman2000/scene-2-uwmf/doc/Getting Started.md

 2. A new window will appear.
 Once Scene 2 UWMF has finished generating a WAD file for your map, that window will turn gray.
 Once the window is gray, close out of it.
-3. In [Godot’s main menus][editor vocab], click “Project” then “Open Project Data Folder”.
+3. In [Godot’s main menus][editor vocab], click “Project” then “Open User Data Folder”.
 4. In your file manager, you should see a file named “MAP01.WAD”.
 You can now load that map in your source port and test it out.
 If you’re using ECWolf, then